Abortion in India: Manual vacuum aspiration

 Manual vacuum aspiration (MVA) is a "safe and effective method of abortion that involves evacuation of the uterine contents by the use of a hand-held plastic aspirator", which is "associated with less blood loss, shorter hospital stays and a reduced need for anesthetic drugs".
 This method of abortion is recommended by the WHO for early termination of pregnancy.

 Electric vacuum aspiration

 Electric vacuum aspiration (EVA) is similar to the MVA insofar as it involves a suction method, but the former uses an electric pump to create suction, instead of the hand-operated pump in MVA.

 Medical abortion

-Medical abortion is the of termination of pregnancy by drugs.
+Medical abortion is the termination of pregnancy by drugs.
 It is a "non-invasive method of ending an unwanted pregnancy that women can use in a range of settings, and often in their own homes".
 The two drugs approved for use in India are mifepristone and misoprostol.